NestorHiebl/Ray-tracing-in-one-weekend-C/README.md

 #endif
 ```
 <div align="center"><b>Listing 4:</b> [vec3.h] vec3 datatype</div><br/>

-We use `double` here, but some ray tracers use float.
+We use `double` here, but some ray tracers use `float`.
 Either one is fine — follow your own tastes.

 ### 3.2 vec3 Utility Function Implementation